positron48/universal-ai-bot/DEPLOYMENT.md

 - Ubuntu/Debian server with SSH access
 - User with sudo privileges
 - Go 1.23+ installed (for building from source)
-- Docker and Docker Compose (optional, for containerized deployment)

 #### 2. One-Command Setup